 - For toffee sauce:

 - 1 3/4 sticks (3/4 cup plus 2 tablespoons) unsalted butter

 - 1 1/2 cups packed light brown sugar

 - 1–2 Tablespoons of bourbon (I used Makers Mark)

 - Preheat oven to 375°F. and butter and flour an 8-inch square baking pan (2 inches deep), knocking out excess flour.

-- While mixture is standing, into a bowl sift together flour, baking powder, ginger, and salt.
+- While mixture is standing, into a bowl sift together flour, baking powder, pumpkin pie spice, and salt.
 In a large bowl with an electric mixer beat together butter and sugar until light and fluffy.
 Beat in eggs 1 at a time, beating well after each addition.
+Beat in the vanilla extract.
 Add flour mixture in 3 batches, beating after each addition until just combined.
-Add date mixture and with a wooden spoon stir batter until just combined well.
+Fold in pecans and date mixture and with a wooden spoon stir batter until just well-combined.